Optimal Construction of Two-Qubit Gates using the Symmetries of B Gate Equivalence Class: Optimal Construction of Two-Qubit Gates

 \begin{widetext}

 \end{widetext}

 Now, we consider the first half of $c_2 = \pi/4$ plane of the Weyl chamber, shown in FIG.~\ref{fig5}b.
-It is a rectangular region.
 The local equivalence classes represented by the diagonal can generate the SWAP gate in two applications, and the local equivalence classes represented by $c_1 = \pi/2$ and $c_3 = 0$ line segments can generate the two-qubit local gates in two applications.
 A horizontal line connecting a point on the $c_1 = \pi/2$ with a point on the diagonal, and the vertical line connecting the same point on the diagonal with a point on the $c_3 = 0$ line are mirrored inverse of each other.
 Two horizontal lines corresponding to $c_3 = \pi/12~\text{and}~\pi/6$ are shown in FIG.~\ref{fig5}b.
-The regions of the Weyl chamber covered by two applications of the gates from the local equivalence classes represented by the points marked on the $c_3 = \pi/12$ and $c_3 = \pi/6$ lines are shown in FIGs.~\ref{fig6}d and~\ref{fig6}e, respectively.
+The regions of the Weyl chamber covered by two applications of the gates from the local equivalence classes represented by the points marked on the $c_3 = \pi/12$ and $c_3 = \pi/6$ (and its mirrored inverse line) lines are shown in FIGs.~\ref{fig6}d and~\ref{fig6}e, respectively.
 The same is shown in FIG.~\ref{fig6}f for the local equivalence classes represented by the points marked on $c_3 = \pi/4$ line and their mirrored inverse points on $c_1 = \pi/4$ line.

-The entire Weyl chamber is covered in FIGs.~\ref{fig6}d and \ref{fig6}e.
+The entire Weyl chamber is covered in FIG.~\ref{fig6}d and almost covered in FIG.~\ref{fig6}e.
 In FIG.~\ref{fig6}f, the entire Weyl chamber is not covered.
-For the Cartan coordinates $(\pi/2, \pi/4, \pi/4)$ and $(\pi/4, \pi/4, 0)$, the region of the Weyl chamber covered is a tetrahedron (blue in colour).
+For the Cartan coordinates $(\pi/2, \pi/4, \pi/4)$ and $(\pi/4, \pi/4, 0)$, the region of the Weyl chamber covered is a tetrahedron (blue).
 For $(\pi/4, \pi/4, \pi/4)$, the region is a line segment from the SWAP to the CNOT equivalence classes, as mentioned earlier.
 From the shape of the other two regions, one can expect that the entire region of the Weyl chamber can be covered by the union of regions corresponding to all the local equivalence classes represented by $c_1 = \pi/4$ and $c_3 = \pi/4$ line segments, shown in FIG.~\ref{fig5}b.
 Hence, we conjecture that a family of local equivalence classes represented by a horizontal line connecting a point on $c_1 = \pi/2$ line with a point on the diagonal, in FIG.~\ref{fig5}b, either alone or together with its mirrored inverse, can generate all the two-qubit gates in two applications as described by the circuit shown in FIG.~\ref{fig2}.
 A similar statement can also be made for the other half of the $c_2 = \pi/4$ plane of the Weyl chamber.

 \begin{widetext}

 \end{widetext}